adamjoshuamohammad/Gridmaker/README.md

 # Gridmaker
-Manipulating a table in Javascript.
+A colorful Gridmaker created with Javascript.
 Assignment #3 of Practical Web Dev.

 Group members: